 “And recruiting other souls for the torture pyramid scheme?
 How many lifetimes does that cost him?”
 Alex demanded from a kitchen chair, peering down at the salesman.

 “Get away!”
-Albert wailed, a ruffle of spines bursting through the collar of his suit to protect his neck.
+Albert wailed at the cat, a ruffle of spines bursting through the collar of his suit to protect his neck.
 “I’m just doing my job!”

 “So are we,” Alex said, and swatted a panicked tentacle away with his paw, making the salesman scream.
-“Steph?”
+“Fi?”

 “Um, yeah.”
 She felt dizzy, and she couldn’t stop thinking of Ben.
 She’d drunk too much.
 Way, way too much.

 She wished Alex would stop shouting at her.
 He was always shouting at her.
 Ben never shouted.
-Ben was gentle, and kind, and loving, and what was this if not eternal torment?
+Ben was gentle, and kind, and loving, and what was this, what she was feeling now, if not eternal torment?
 What were a few centuries of filling out endless tax forms, or cleaning demonic toilets, against this?

 “I can make it happen,” Albert said, his voice low and confidential.
 “Whatever you want.
 Whoever you want.”